 - Resistance Line: The resistance line is drawn connecting all the stock price highs.
 When there is a break up through the support line, you can expect the stock price to move up.

 It may sound complicated now, but in a later section, this is all explained.

 Continuation patterns occur during a stock price move and are visual representations of consolidation or periods of rest before the price continues its current trend, be that upwards or downwards.
 This means if you see a continuation pattern, you should expect the stock price to continue in the direction it had prior to the pattern forming.

 All of these triangles are essentially continuation patterns.
 They should give you some confidence that the trend will continue.
 Always be aware that if the price breaks out in the wrong direction due to a shock (e.g., bad earnings or bad news), you should be prepared to act.

 Image courtesy of Liberated Stock Trader PRO Training.
 All rights reserved

 1. Flag Chart Pattern

 The Flag stock chart pattern starts with an uptrend in price and then is met by resistance from buyers to this new price high.

-The Pennant stock chart pattern shows that during an uptrend the stock price meets resistance and the uptrend temporarily halt.
-Here you see lower highs, but also a horizontal support line.
+The Pennant stock chart pattern shows that during an uptrend, the stock price meets resistance, and the uptrend temporarily halts.
+Here you see lower highs but also a horizontal support line.

 This indicates that the sellers are unwilling to sell for less than this price, which then builds momentum for a break out through the support line on to new highs for the stock price.